 The content in this course includes the following topics:

-- The role of lawyers and experts in negotiation
+- The role of lawyers in negotiation

 - The definition of negotiation